ynigoreyes/devsight/content/blog/day-0-explore/index.md

 2. Allow for the interviewer to interact with you.
 > "Would you like to know more about my officer positions or what I did during my personal projects?"
 3. Be happy and make the interviewer comfortable talking with you.
 4. Ask questions at the end.
-If you don't it shows that you are uninterested and don't care for the job.
+If you don't, it shows that you are uninterested and don't care for the job.

 Honestly, the interview process is a game and you need to learn how to play your cards right.
 Show off, but don't come off as a jerk that puts other people down.
 No one is going to want to work with you